Gloria Begué Cantón: Career

 Cantón became the first female dean at a university in Spain in 1969 when the Faculty Board elected her to the position.
 She resigned her position in 1972 due to discrepancies with the university policy of the Ministry, which had dismissed their rector mid-summer, causing her to believe there was political interference with university autonomy.
 The criticism resulted in her opening a disciplinary file that was due to her signature on an open letter questioning university policy in November 1973; the complaint was subsequently closed following an attack on Luis Carrero Blanco, the Prime Minister of Spain.

 On 15 June 1977, Cantón was appointed a senator in the Senate of Spain by Juan Carlos I as a member of the parliamentary group Agrupación Independiente and therefore joined the Constitutional Court of Spain.
 She was a member of the Economy and Treasury Commission and the Budgets Committee.
 Cantón was first vice-president of the Special Commission on Scientific Policy and was deputy spokesperson of Agrupación Independiente.
-She was part of the Court which drafted the Constitution of Spain in 1978.
+She was part of the court which drafted the Constitution of Spain in 1978.
 Cantón defended amendments and private votes related to the article 27 —the right to education—, article 40 —guiding principles of economic policy an amendment that served as the basis for its definitive drafting—, the preliminary article 44 —ensuring quality control and product information— and article 51 — the recognition of the rights of consumers and users.
 She left the Senate on 2 January 1979.
-Upon the end of the legisature, Cantón became vice-president of the State Administration-General Council of Castilla y León commission that was setup to lead the management of power transfer and was director of the Institute of Economy of Castilla y León between 1978 and 1980.
+Upon the end of the legislature, Cantón became vice-president of the State Administration-General Council of Castilla y León commission that was set up to lead the management of power transfer and was director of the Institute of Economy of Castilla y León between 1978 and 1980.